 Overview

-This extension models biomass removal, mortality, and reduced establishment due to drought conditions that are supplied by the Drought Generator Extension.
+This extension models biomass removal, mortality, and reduced establishment caused by drought conditions that are supplied by the Drought Generator Extension.

 Drought Years

 The extension uses the number of drought years per decade provided by the Drought Generator Extension.
 The user can specify a minimum number of drought years below which drought has no impact on biomass, mortality or establishment.